djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 Remember, these notations primarily address the growth rate as the input size becomes significantly large.
 While they offer a high-level comprehension of an algorithm's performance, the actual running time in practice can differ based on various factors, such as the specific input data, the hardware or environment where the algorithm is operating, and the precise way the algorithm is implemented in the code.

-### Diving into Big O Notation Examples
+#### Diving into Big O Notation Examples

 Big O notation is a practical tool for comparing the worst-case scenario of algorithm complexities.
 Here are examples of various complexities:

-* **$O(1)$**: Constant time complexity.
-Regardless of the input size, the algorithm performs its task in a fixed amount of time.
-For example, retrieving an item by its index from an array or accessing a key-value pair in a hash map.
+- The time complexity **$O(1)$**, known as constant time complexity, means that regardless of the input size, the algorithm performs its task in a fixed amount of time.
+A common example of this is retrieving an item by its index from an array or accessing a key-value pair in a hash map.

-* **$O(log n)$**: Logarithmic time complexity.
-The time taken by the algorithm increases logarithmically with input size, meaning the time taken doubles for each doubling of the input size.
-Binary search and balanced binary tree operations are typical examples.
+- When an algorithm has **$O(log n)$** time complexity, it operates logarithmically, meaning the time taken increases logarithmically with input size.
+As the input size doubles, the time taken only increases marginally.
+Binary search and operations on balanced binary trees are typical examples.

-* **$O(n)$**: Linear time complexity.
-The running time of the algorithm scales linearly with the input size.
-This is characteristic of simple, single-pass processes such as iterating over an array or a linked list.
+- An algorithm with **$O(n)$** time complexity exhibits linear behavior, where the running time scales directly with the input size.
+This is seen in simple, single-pass processes like iterating over an array or a linked list.

-* **$O(n log n)$**: Log-linear time complexity.
-The running time grows linearly with the input size, but also logarithmically due to the operations performed.
-Algorithms such as QuickSort, MergeSort, and HeapSort fall in this category.
+- In cases of **$O(n log n)$** time complexity, also called log-linear complexity, the running time grows both linearly and logarithmically with the input size.
+Sorting algorithms such as QuickSort, MergeSort, and HeapSort are prime examples of this complexity.

-* **$O(n^2)$**: Quadratic time complexity.
-The running time grows with the square of the input size.
-Nested iterations often have this complexity, with Bubble Sort and Insertion Sort as notable examples.
+- With **$O(n^2)$** time complexity, the running time increases quadratically, often due to nested loops.
+Algorithms like Bubble Sort and Insertion Sort fall into this category.

-* **$O(n^3)$**: Cubic time complexity.
-The running time scales with the cube of the input size.
-This is common with algorithms involving three nested loops, such as certain naive matrix multiplication algorithms.
+- When an algorithm has **$O(n^3)$** time complexity, its running time scales cubically with the input size.
+This is common in algorithms involving three nested loops, such as naive matrix multiplication.

-* **$O(2^n)$**: Exponential time complexity.
-The running time doubles with each addition to the input data set.
-This behavior is seen in many brute-force algorithms, like generating all subsets of a set or the naive solution to the Travelling Salesman Problem.
+- **$O(2^n)$** represents exponential time complexity, where the running time doubles with each additional unit of input size.
+This is typical in brute-force algorithms like generating all subsets of a set or solving the Travelling Salesman Problem using a naive approach.

 The graph below illustrates the growth of these different time complexities: